wncc/Machine-Learning-LS-25/Week 1/NLP_Intro_Resources.md

 **Natural Language Processing (NLP) Pipeline**
 [https://www.geeksforgeeks.org/natural-language-processing-nlp-pipeline/](https://www.geeksforgeeks.org/natural-language-processing-nlp-pipeline/)

-This articles offer a structured overview of the steps involved in an NLP pipeline, including text preprocessing, tokenization, vectorization, and more.
+These articles offer a structured overview of the steps involved in an NLP pipeline, including text preprocessing, tokenization, vectorization, and more.

 ---